bevyengine/bevy/docs/profiling.md

 Then run your application, enabling the `trace_tracy` feature:
 `cargo run --release --features bevy/trace_tracy`

-After running your app, you can open the captured profile file (`my_capture.tracy` in the example above) in the Tracy GUI application to see a timeline of the executed spans:
+After running your app, you can open the captured profile file (`my_capture.tracy` in the example above) in the Tracy GUI application to see a timeline of the executed spans.

+Alternatively, directly run the tracy GUI and then run your application, for live capture.
+However, beware that running the live capture on the same machine will be a competing graphical application, which may impact results.
+Pre-recording the profile data through the CLI tool is recommended for more accurate traces.

+In any case, you'll see your trace in the GUI window:

 <img width="1840" alt="Tracy timeline" src="https://user-images.githubusercontent.com/302146/163988636-25c017ab-64bc-4da7-a897-a80098b667ef.png">